vorticity/arsenalsuite/cpp/lib/PyQt4/doc/html/_sources/introduction.txt

   the contents of SVG files.

 - The :mod:`~PyQt4.QtTest` module.
-This module contains functions that enable unit testing of PyQt applications.
-(PyQt does not implement the complete Qt unit test framework.
+This module contains functions that enable unit testing of PyQt4 applications.
+(PyQt4 does not implement the complete Qt unit test framework.
 Instead it assumes that the standard Python unit test framework will be used and implements those functions that simulate a user interacting with a GUI.)

 - The :mod:`~PyQt4.QtWebKit` module.
 This module implements a web browser engine based on the WebKit open source browser engine.